 Vitamin D supplement recommendations

-As it can be difficult to get enough vitamin D from the sunlight and from our diet Public Health England has issues guidance on vitamin D supplements to help us to meet our daily requirements:
+As it can be difficult to get enough vitamin D from the sunlight and from our diet the Department of Health and Social Care has issued vitamin D recommendations to help us to meet our daily requirements as discussed above:

 When choosing supplements speak to you pharmacist who will be able to advise you on choosing that meets your families requirements.
 A recent study found that a large number of supplements did not contain the recommended amount of vitamin.